What Is a Consumer Proposal And How It Can Affect You?

 Unique financial situations come into play for many people, and choosing a consumer proposal is something that some Canadians living in BC turn to when debts and other bills put them at risk of losing their homes.

 I have personally witnessed clients that have had great success going through these debt consolidation programs.
-But there are things to be aware of and debt owed to the same institution that holds your mortgage is something you should take great consideration prior to including this into your restructuring.
+But there are things to be aware of, as debt owed to the same institution that holds your mortgage is something you should consider before including it into your restructuring.

-The one thing I see as a mortgage broker dealing with renewals or refinancing a mortgage for clients that have went into a consumer proposal is the debts owed to the same bank that holds your mortgage payment may cause issues at the time of renewal.
+The one thing I see as a mortgage broker dealing with renewals, or refinancing mortgages for clients that have gone into a consumer proposal, is that the debts owed to the same bank that holds the mortgage payments are causing issues at the time of renewal.

-I have seen clients go through with the proposal only to have the bank not renew 3 years later and they end up having no options available to refinance and are forced to sell.
-If you considered a consumer proposal as a way to save your home make sure you keep your current mortgage lender happy and discuss in length what debt you should or should not include.
+If you are a BC resident and are considering a consumer proposal as a way to save your home, make sure you keep your current mortgage lender happy and discuss in length what debt you should or should not include.